 Pray that many from this people group will be in awe of the blessings of the Lord.

 Pray for Holy-Spirit-directed workers to go to them!
-Pray for a Disciple Making Movement among the Butu-Ningi people that will spread to the powerful nearby Hausa people.
+Pray for a Disciple Making Movement among the Butu-Ningi people that would spread to the powerful nearby Hausa people.

 |Online Audio NT||No|